Gain Credit Recommendations With NCCRS Evaluated Courses

 - Students can also choose to arrange for an in-person proctor.
 Guidelines and instructions for in-person proctoring can be found here.

 Upon successful completion of an NCCRS recommended exam, students can request to have an official Saylor Academy transcript sent directly to schools of their choosing, or have a sealed copy sent to themselves.
-You can download the Transcript Request Form here.
+You can complete the online Transcript Request Form here.

 - Just as with other Saylor exams, students may attempt an exam more than once, however there will be a 14 day waiting period between attempts.
 (For ProctorU proctored exams, you will have to pay the $25 fee for each attempt).

 - You should remember that transfer credit is not guaranteed.
 You will want to inquire directly with the college or university with whom you are seeking to enroll to see if Saylor Academy courses will fit into their programs.
 You can find important information, provided by NCCRS, related to college transfer policies here.
 You can show your college or university official the Saylor NCCRS course exhibits and credit recommendations here.
 If you encounter difficulties in receiving transfer credit, contact NCCRS here for assistance.

 - While it is not a common practice, some schools do charge additional fees to transfer in credits.

 We are considering putting additional courses through NCCRS review.
 Check back on this page for updates, or subscribe to our Blog, like us on Facebook, or follow us on Twitter, for future announcements.

 “Since 1973 NCCRS (formerly National PONSI) has been evaluating training and education programs offered outside of the traditional college classroom setting and translating them into college credit equivalencies.

 NCCRS coordinates teams of college faculty evaluators and subject matter experts to conduct extensive reviews of education and training programs offered by corporations, unions, religious organizations and proprietary schools.
 Over 1500 Cooperating Colleges and Universities will consider granting actual college credit based on our credit recommendations and in accordance with their own transfer policies.”